Tensin-2

-Tensin-like C1 domain-containing phosphatase is an enzyme that in humans is encoded by the TENC1 gene.
+Tensin-2 is an enzyme that in humans is encoded by the TNS2 gene (previously TENC1).

 The protein encoded by this gene belongs to the tensin family.
 Tensin is a focal adhesion molecule that binds to actin filaments and participates in signaling pathways.
 This protein plays a role in regulating cell migration.
 Alternative splicing occurs at this locus and three transcript variants encoding three distinct isoforms have been identified.

 Interactions

-TENC1 has been shown to interact with AXL receptor tyrosine kinase.
+Tensin-2 has been shown to interact with AXL receptor tyrosine kinase.